phpmd/phpmd/src/site/rst/rules/cleancode.rst

 Since: PHPMD 2.7.0

-Importing all external classes in use statement show all external class dependencies in file top.
+Importing all external classes in a file through use statements makes them clearly visible.

 Example: ::